 I have been a mother for seventeen years.
 I have three children, and between three different souls, I feel I’ve been exposed to every parenting situation in the book.
-However, with my middle daughter, Gianna, I received a lesson for the books.
+However, with my youngest daughter, Gianna, I received a lesson for the books.
 She taught me one of the biggest lessons I’ve had as a mother thus far.

 As a parent, it’s my job to teach my kids right from wrong, to respect others and to think before they speak.
-I hope that my children are confident, empathetic, self- thinkers who learn through my positive example not to judge others based off their looks, beliefs, race or gender.
+I hope that my children are confident, empathetic, self- thinkers who learn through my positive example not to judge others based on their looks, beliefs, race or gender.

 “You can’t wear that t-shirt to school, it’s picture day and you’re wearing this dress; end of discussion!”
 Enter the tears and tantrum.
 It was at that moment that I realized I was tired.
 She was tired.
 I thought, I could either continue fighting over her choice of clothing, or I could pick and choose my battles.
 If this was any indication of what life with her was going to be like, I was certain there would be many battles ahead of us.
 I looked down at her and instantly saw the sadness in her eyes.
 I quickly realized that she was begging me to allow her to explore her individuality.
 This was not easy for me, but I did let her explore.